Epson and the Environment

 To expand the resource reuse and recycling loop, work with customers, communities, and others in the industry to collect and recycle end-of-life products in countries around the world.

 Epson's Global Collection and Recycling Systems

-Please select and go to your region for further Epson collecting and recycling information.
+Please select your region for information about collecting and recycling Epson products.

 Collection Trends for Products and Cartridges